Opthimo/C-Introducing-scanf/README.md

 2. What are the risks of using `scanf("%s", ...)` without a length specifier?

-If the text is longer than the buffer, the text will be cutted.
+If the text is longer than the buffer, the text will be cutted or overrunning the buffer and causing undefined behavior

 3. How is the `read` system call used in Assembly to receive input from `stdin`?

-stes file descriptor to stin an points to the first adress of the input buffer,
+sets file descriptor to stin an points to the first adress of the input buffer,

 4. What is the purpose of file descriptor `0`?